cedricwalter/cedricwalter.github.io/_posts/_disabled/2009-08-27-why-still-jail-breaking-your-iphone.md

 Developers integrate these systems for much the same reason people use Google Analytics: to better understand how their customers use their products.
 Unfortunately, due to the restrictions Apple places on their App Store, these providers are unable to directly interface with the users they affect.
 Instead, they rely on developers of every single application to document what information is being logged, and allow users to "opt-out" if they desire.
 Thanks to applications like redsn0w and Cydia, however, these restrictions are no longer important: a system-wide global "opt-out" setting is now possible.
 Pinch Media realized this fact, and took the lead in contacting me regarding getting this feature out there to all the users of jail broken devices: they care.
 With BigBoss, we then contacted all of the other providers, getting not only their blessing, but also their technical expertise in disabling their systems.

 The result is PrivaCy: a new Settings panel that allows you to selectively opt-out of sending anonymous usage statistics to each of these providers.
-This extension was a **team effort**, and was able to be executed as quickly as it was thanks to the help and interest of the companies involved.
+This extension was a team effort, and was able to be executed as quickly as it was thanks to the help and interest of the companies involved.

 From <http://cydia.saurik.com/package/com.saurik.privacy>